 The changes are a result of a term called neuroplasticity.
-The ability of the brain to form and reorganize synaptic connections, especially in response to learning, experience or following injury.
-I often tell my clients that we are practicing self-directed neuroplasticity, as we become aware of our destructive habits, thoughts, beliefs, and stories that may be holding us back we can choose to change.
-Why bother?
-To develope healthy, mindful neural pathways that support our intentions.
+This is the ability of the brain to form and reorganize synaptic connections, especially in response to learning, experience, or following injury.
+I often tell my clients that we are practicing self-directed neuroplasticity.
+As we become aware of our destructive habits, thoughts, beliefs, and stories, we might find that they may be holding us back we choose to change.

-Through a safe coaching conversation we are rewiring new, more productive and supportive habits and pathways.
+Through a safe coaching conversation we are rewiring new productive and supportive habits.
 I had a chance to test this theory on a whole new level as I became more mindful of what my eyes were doing beyond my unconscious awareness!
-Many of the exercises had to be repeated and meaningful.
+Many of the exercises I did had to be repeated.

-Every new thought, behavior and action directs our neurons to fire and wire in a whole new direction and create a new pathway or habit that supports us going toward our vision, mission and action steps!
-In a coaching conversation, every AHA produces a neuro-symphony of feel good hormones and supports new habits to emerge!
+Every new thought, behavior, and action directs our neurons to fire and wire in a whole new direction.
+This creates a new pathway or habit in our brains that support us going toward our vision, mission and action steps!
+In a coaching conversation, every AHA produces a neuro-symphony of feel good hormones that supports new habits and allows them to emerge!
 The brain can be “re-wired” in response to experiences over a lifetime.

 My family and those close to me helped navigate this issue and I suspect as life goes forward it won’t be the last unexpected issue we need to deal with.
-Now I am left with a great need to continue to let go of the old and welcome in the new.
-I have felt a major shift in my consciousness and a deeper clarity and knowing that everything changes, yet, I am reminded we are often not in control.
-Knowing this brings new appreciation, courage and more willingness to take risks and invite in vulnerability.
+Now, I am left with a great need to continue to let go of the old and welcome in the new.
+I have felt a major shift in my consciousness, a deeper clarity, and knowing that everything changes.
+Despite this, I am still reminded we are often not in control.
+Knowing this brings new appreciation, courage, and more willingness to take risks and invite in vulnerability.
 I invite you to do the same.
 We all suffer, yet with choice we can open the doors to our own personal freedom by understanding who we really are!
-Finding our authentic selves, becoming an observer of our own behaviors while discovering or deepening our life purpose is the wisest superpower we can harness.
+Finding our authentic selves and becoming an observer of our own behaviors while discovering or deepening our life purpose is the wisest superpower we can harness.
 Our purpose is the essence of who we are and what makes us unique!
-Here are some of the questions I asked myself to become curious, avoid getting stuck and move forward; perhaps they could be helpful to you too:
+Here are some of the questions I asked myself to become curious, avoid getting stuck, and move forward: Perhaps they could be helpful to you too: